 (22)

-In the Figure 2, it can be seen that, as compared to expected values (Equation 13) Equations 5 (Pudovkin et al second equation) and 19 (simple equation of the present paper) tend to substantially over-estimate Ne unless population size becomes very big.
-Equations 4 (Pudovkin et al first equation) and 6 (Balloux) present an equivalent bias but in opposite direction (under-estimate and over-estimate, respectively).
-This bias is only substantial for small Ne's (i.e. Ne<10).
+In the Figure 2, it can be seen that, as compared to expected values (Equation 13) Equations 5 (Pudovkin et al second equation) and 19 (simple equation of the present paper) tend to over-estimate Ne as compared to other estimates, unless population size becomes big enough.
+Equations 4 (Pudovkin et al first equation) and 6 (Balloux) present an equivalent bias but in the opposite direction (under-estimate and over-estimate, respectively).
+This bias is only visible for small Ne's (i.e. Ne<10).
 Interestingly, the average of these two is exactly equation 21 of the present study, which fits perfectly with the expected one, with an extremely small over-estimate for the smallest Ne<3.

 Figure 2: Comparisons of the performances of different FIS based (Equation 22) estimates of effective population size (Ne_a) in dioecious populations, as compared to equation 13 (Eq 13) (Ne), measured as Δe=(Ne_a-Ne)/Ne, with Pudovkin et al. equations 1 and 2 (Eq 4 and Eq 5 respectively), Balloux (Eq 6), and the new simplified estimates of the present paper: the most simple (Eq 19), and the final one (Eq 21).